 Turning Point Center of Addison County is located on 54 A Creek Road next to the recreation center in Middlebury, VT.
-Turning Point Center is part of the Vermont Recovery Network (VRN), a system of 9 member and 3 affiliate peer recovery centers that focus on support for individuals and their families seeking recovery from substance use disorder and other addictions.
+Turning Point Center is part of Recovery Partners of Vermont (RPV), a system of 14 member peer recovery centers that focus on support for individuals and their families seeking recovery from substance use disorder and other addictions.
 It is the only statewide substance use disorder recovery system in the country.

 Funding for Turning Point Center is an investment in reducing incarceration, recidivism and other social expenses.
 Perhaps most importantly it is an investment in our future and quality of life.
 At current funding levels, keeping just one person out of prison for a year nearly pays for one center’s entire annual state grant.
 Our need for more funding support from our community has grown tremendously over the years as the depth of, and demand for, our services has increased.